yassereljanahi/notebook-server/README.md

     "sessionId": "43043fad-a3b1-4477-9303-7091b85f57cf"
 }
 ```
+The result is expected to be empty as we are declaring a variable.
 The sessionId can be used in the next request to reload the previous state of the interpreter as shown bellow :

 ```
 {